 A student's eligibility for financial aid is determined from information provided on the Free Application for Federal Student Aid (FAFSA), which is often referred to as the need analysis document.
-A need analysis is a systematic method of measuring the ability of the student and his or her family to pay for educational costs, and student's eligibility to receive funds from federal, state, institutional, and/or other need-based financial aid programs.
+A need analysis is a systematic method of measuring the ability of the student to pay for educational costs, and student's eligibility to receive funds from federal, state, institutional, and/or other need-based financial aid programs.